guidoferreyra/ShowNextFont/README.md

 Show Next Font
 ==============
 This plugin shows in a light orange colour the same glyph of another opened font.
-It could be useful for visual comparison of italics with normal styles,or different versions of the same font.
+It can be useful for visual comparison of italics with normal styles,or different versions of the same font.

 ![](screen-nextfont.png)